These hair-care products were designed for fitness-minded women of color

-Entrepreneur Keenan Beasley was shocked to discover that 40% of Black women in America don’t exercise because it is too time-consuming and expensive to maintain their hair after a sweaty workout.
+Entrepreneur Keenan Beasley was shocked to discover that 40% of Black women in America don’t exercise at times because it is too time-consuming and expensive to maintain their hair after a sweaty workout.
 As a former vice president of marketing at L’Oréal and brand manager at Procter & Gamble, he had the skills to help address the needs of this demographic.
 So in 2020, he launched Sunday II Sunday, a line of products specifically tailored to women with textured hair who work out regularly throughout the week.

 Fast Company: What made you realize there was a need for these hair-care products?